amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 .. math::
     l(T,F;k) = T(1-\alpha)^k,

 where :math:`k` is a parameter controlling the strength of the :math:`1-\alpha` penalty.
+Note that our lintscore is not a readability metric, but rather a metric by which prose linters can be evaluated, using notions from signal detection theory (false positives) as an indirect measure of trustworthiness.

 Generalized lintscores
 ^^^^^^^^^^^^^^^^^^^^^^